 “Far across the blue waters . . .”

 If you are of a certain age and lived in a household where the radio was tuned to certain stations, you know the rest of that lyric:

 “lives an old German’s daughter.”

 The year was 1957.
 The song was “Fraulein,” and it brought country music immortality to its writer.

 Lawton Edgar Williams was born in Tennessee in 1922, son of a fiddle-playing sharecropper.
 Music-making appealed to Lawton more than sharecropping did, so he traded his hoe for a hoedown and began to perform locally.
 Then, while he was in the Army during World War II, he met singer-songwriter Floyd Tillman, who encouraged him to write songs.
 Williams performed, recorded, and wrote in the late 1940s but without much success.
 Then he wrote a song inspired by his broken romance with “a little blonde-headed German girl” he had met during World War II.
 In the song the fraulein is in Germany, but during the war Williams had actually been stationed in Houston.

 By 1948 Lawton Williams had rebounded from that broken romance and married Jeanette Crews in Detroit, Michigan.
 By 1952 he and Jeanette were in Fort Worth, living in a small wood-frame house at 312 West Hammond Street on the South Side, two houses from the Katy railroad track.
 The house has since been demolished.

-When Lawton Williams wrote “Fraulein” he was living in Poly.
-The 1955 telephone book lists Lawton Williams at 3432 Avenue D, just east of Texas Wesleyan University.
+When Lawton Williams wrote “Fraulein” he was living in Poly at 3432 Avenue D, just east of Texas Wesleyan University.
 The house of “Fraulein” still stands.
 (Before Williams moved from that address, just one block east at 3512 Avenue D lived teenager Chet Helms, who in the 1960s would become associated with a different kind of music.)